actuallyevan/glimpse/README.md

 This project allows an iPhone to communicate with a Seeed Studio XIAO ESP32S3 Sense over BLE to enable the ESP32S3 to play an audio description of images it captures.

+### How to Use
+Operation is straightforward assuming you have the app and the glasses module:
+ - Open the iOS app
+ - Turn on the glasses with the switch
+ - Click "Connect" in the app
+ - Press the button on the glasses
+ - Listen to the audio

+To upload the code to the ESP32S3, clone the repository, open the esp folder in PlatformIO, and click upload.
+The Swift code, which can be built in Xcode, is in the ios folder.

 ### General Considerations
  - ESP camera image resolution
  - Prompts for both API calls on iPhone